Section508Coordinators/Dev-Automation/examples/axe-core/axe-advanced-project1/readme.md

 In a git bash window, run the following command from the /bin/ directory:

-`node custom-axe.js --config config/custom-axe.config.js --template config/index.handlebars -h HTML_Report https://www.saga-it.com`
+`node custom-axe.js --config config/04-custom-axe.config --template config/index.handlebars -h HTML-Rpt-04 -s https://section508coordinators.github.io/Dev-Automation/sitemaps/test-sitemap.xml -x '.*(pdf|jpg|png)$'`

-This will run an accessibility test against a test web site of multiple web pages, with the configuration that is set with the **--config** option and using the template that is set with the **--template** option a folder will be created with the name "***HTML_Report***".
-Inside that folder will be index.html file of that report, it will display the test results and the score.
+This command will run an accessibility test against an external sitemap.xml file with 12 URLs, with the configuration that is set with the **--config** option and using the template that is set with the **--template** option a folder will be created with the name "***HTML-Rpt-04***".
+This report will be saved to that named folder with an index.html file that indicates the first page of the report which displays the test results and a simple results score.

 ## Pre-configured examples

-The /config/ directory contains multiple files with different configurations in each file, which show different features through their configuration settings as follows.
-Use the **--config** option to select any .js file found inside the /config/ directory:
+The /config/ directory contains multiple files with different configurations in each file, showing different features through their configuration settings as follows.
+Use the **--config** option to select any .js file found inside the /config/ directory.
+The pre-configured examples are meant to make it clear how a single script template can be customized by providing multiple examples:

-- **Run all axe rules when testing**: 01-custom-axe.js.
+- **Run all axe rules when testing and run against URLs embedded in the script**: 01-custom-axe.js.

-- **Run only certain rules that are TTv5 friendly**: 02-custom-axe.js
+- **Run only preferred rules that are TTv5 friendly and run against URLs embedded in the script**: 02-custom-axe.js
+- **Choose whether to run against preferred or all rules and run against embedded URLs**: 03-custom-axe.js.
+- **Run against preferred and choose whether to run against embedded URLs or point to an external sitemap.xml file**: 04-custom-axe.js.

 ## The syntax of the config files